treasure-data/digdag/digdag-docs/src/operators/param_get.md

 * **{key}: {destKey}**

-  {key}: The name of the key which you want to get from DataStore
+  {key}: The name of the key which you want to get from ParamServer

-  {destKey}: The name of the key which you want to set the value gotten from DataStore to ParamStore
+  {destKey}: The name of the key which you want to set the value gotten from ParamServer to ParamStore